 Prior to the commencement of any construction activities, the outer boundary of the development area must be surveyed and pegged.
 The demarcation boundary must be tight around the site, typically allowing a working area of no more than 2.5 m around the development footprint.
+However, since the site is located in a sensitive area, no persons is allowed to work in the estuary or on the beach.
 This demarcation boundary is to ensure that construction activities are restricted to only that area strictly required for the proposed development, and to prevent unnecessary disturbance of soil surfaces and vegetation outside of the development footprint.